tellomp/liri-node-app/README.md

 * The ``` node liri.js concert <artist/band name here> ``` command searches the Bands in Town Artist Events API for the user input and renders the name of the venue, venue location, and date of the event to the terminal.

+![alt text][concert]

+[concer]: https://github.com/tellomp/liri-node-app/blob/master/images/concert.png "Command Line Concert"

 * The ```node liri.js spotify '<song name here>' ``` command searches the Spotify API for the user input and renders the artist, the song's name, a preview link of the song from Spotify, and the album that the song is from.

+![alt text][spotify]

+[concert]: https://github.com/tellomp/liri-node-app/blob/master/images/spotify.png "Command Line spotify"

-* If no song is provided then your program will default to "Same Old Blues" by Phantogram
+* If no song is provided then your program will default to "Bohemian Rhapsody" by Queen

 * node ```liri.js movie '<movie name here>' ``` command searches the OMDB API for the user input and renders the following to the terminal:
   * Title of the movie.